brogrammer232/stream-music-over-wifi/docs/sending data deeper explanation.md

 + Store the received audio in a ring buffer.
 + Start audio playback when atleast half of the ring buffer is filled.
 + Refill the buffer when it gets to 50%.
++ Stop playback when all audio has been played.

 # 2.0.Server side in-depth